hudson-newey/2g/README.md

     Similar to the patched clone command, using `clone-file` allows you to clone a single file from a git repository.
 Without any Git history attached.

+- `2g cache-clone <repo.git>`
+    A more optimized version of `git clone` that will attempt to use a local cache of the repository and update it instead of cloning an entire repo from scratch.

 ## Patched Commands

 - `2g clone <repo.git>/[file_path]`